chibicode/react-functional-css-protips/README.md

 ![](https://cloud.githubusercontent.com/assets/992008/17543262/2e5cd03e-5e84-11e6-86bb-7e65f56b0d2c.png)

-Once you memorize ~50% of the feature set, you'll notice yourself shipping things **really fast**.
+Once you familiarize yourself with ~50% of the feature set, you'll notice yourself shipping things **really fast**.

 As for documentation, the flip side is also true.
 If you roll your own functional CSS library (or add tons of new classes to extend Basscss/Tachyons), but **don't document them**, that's a recipe for a nightmare.
 In other words, **documentation (of small CSS classes) is what makes functional CSS work.**